Mellymatic624/IT-Portfolio/README.md

 ### **About Me**

 I am Jamel La Rose, an IT professional with a solid background in hardware troubleshooting, networking, and system administration.
-With certifications like CompTIA A+ and hands-on experience in configuring and managing IT infrastructures, I thrive on solving technical challenges and optimizing IT environments through automation and virtualization.
+My associate's degree of applied science in information technology, along with my CompTIA A+ certification has given me the necessary knowledge, skills, and hands-on experience in configuring and managing IT infrastructures.
+I thrive on solving technical challenges and optimizing IT environments through automation and virtualization.

 ---